Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Under what circumstances will the courts in your jurisdiction recognise the validity of foreign insolvency proceedings?

-EU Regulations 1346/2000 and 848/2015 (for proceedings initiated after June 26 2017) provide for the recognition of proceedings initiated in another EU member state, provided that they fulfil the regulations’ requirements.
+EU Regulation 848/2015 (for proceedings initiated after June 26 2017) provides for the recognition of proceedings initiated in another EU member state, provided that they fulfil the regulation’s requirements.
 Court decisions of EU member states that do not fall under the ambit of the above regulation may be recognised according to EU Regulation 1215/2012.

 Law 3858/2010, adopting the 1997 United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency, applies with regard to non-EU insolvency proceedings.
 Any other foreign decision may be recognised according to the Code on Civil Procedure following a relevant court decision to this effect.